vanillaxx/io-lab-docker-ci-public/README.md

  ---> 9947bd763e23
 Successfully built 9947bd763e23
 Successfully tagged groundnuty/io-lab-docker-ci:latest
-docker tag groundnuty/io-lab-docker-ci groundnuty/io-lab-docker-ci:v1.0  # Add the version tag to the latest image
 ```

 To validate that image exists see `docker images`.
 Expected (to the extend) result: